Transfer

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

 • "HomeDirectory": The landing directory (folder) for a user when they log in to the server using the client.
 A HomeDirectory example is /bucket_name/home/mydirectory.
+The HomeDirectory parameter is only used if HomeDirectoryType is set to PATH.

 • "HomeDirectoryMappings": Logical directory mappings that specify what Amazon S3 or Amazon EFS paths and keys should be visible to your user and how you want to make them visible.
 You must specify the Entry and Target pair, where Entry shows how the path is made visible and Target is the actual Amazon S3 or Amazon EFS path.
 If you only specify a target, it is displayed as is.
 You also must ensure that your Identity and Access Management (IAM) role provides access to paths in Target.
 This value can be set only when HomeDirectoryType is set to LOGICAL.
 The following is an Entry and Target pair example. [ { "Entry": "/directory1", "Target": "/bucketname/home/mydirectory" } ] In most cases, you can use this value instead of the session policy to lock your user down to the designated home directory ("chroot").
-To do this, you can set Entry to / and set Target to the HomeDirectory parameter value.
+To do this, you can set Entry to / and set Target to the value the user should see for their home directory when they log in.
 The following is an Entry and Target pair example for chroot. [ { "Entry": "/", "Target": "/bucketname/home/mydirectory" } ]

 • "HomeDirectoryType": The type of landing directory (folder) that you want your users' home directory to be when they log in to the server.
-If you set it to PATH, the user will see the absolute Amazon S3 bucket or EFS paths as is in their file transfer protocol clients.
-If you set it LOGICAL, you need to provide mappings in the HomeDirectoryMappings for how you want to make Amazon S3 or Amazon EFS paths visible to your users.
+If you set it to PATH, the user will see the absolute Amazon S3 bucket or Amazon EFS path as is in their file transfer protocol clients.
+If you set it to LOGICAL, you need to provide mappings in the HomeDirectoryMappings for how you want to make Amazon S3 or Amazon EFS paths visible to your users.
+If HomeDirectoryType is LOGICAL, you must provide mappings, using the HomeDirectoryMappings parameter.
+If, on the other hand, HomeDirectoryType is PATH, you provide an absolute path using the HomeDirectory parameter.
+You cannot have both HomeDirectory and HomeDirectoryMappings in your template.

 • "Policy": A session policy for your user so that you can use the same Identity and Access Management (IAM) role across multiple users.
 This policy scopes down a user's access to portions of their Amazon S3 bucket.
 Variables that you can use inside this policy include {Transfer:UserName}, {Transfer:HomeDirectory}, and {Transfer:HomeBucket}.
 This policy applies only when the domain of ServerId is Amazon S3.
 Amazon EFS does not use session policies.
 For session policies, Transfer Family stores the policy as a JSON blob, instead of the Amazon Resource Name (ARN) of the policy.
 You save the policy as a JSON blob and pass it in the Policy argument.
 For an example of a session policy, see Example session policy.
 For more information, see AssumeRole in the Amazon Web Services Security Token Service API Reference.